 Thank goodness for garbage disposals.
 Without them, you have to toss out the garbage a lot more often, deal with gross buildup in drain traps, and spend a lot longer with any cooking or cleaning job.
 Garbage disposals make everything in the kitchen a whole lot easier, but that doesn’t mean they can handle just anything you throw into them.

 Many people take advantage of the garbage disposal’s presence by putting any scrap they come across into the kitchen sink.
 But this can be problematic.
-To prove this to you, we discuss 4 things that can damage the garbage disposal or your pipes.
-When you do run into trouble with your plumbing, reach out to our friendly team!
+To prove this to you, we discuss five things that can damage the garbage disposal or your pipes.
+When you run into trouble with your plumbing, contact our friendly team!
+But first, what is a garbage disposal, and why do you need one?

-Your garbage disposal does not have sharp “blades” the way you might picture.
-The impeller that spins around is relatively dull—it’s the grinding of food against a platform that really breaks things down.
+Your garbage disposal does not have sharp “blades” as you might imagine.
+The impeller that spins around is relatively dull – it’s the grinding of food against a platform that really breaks things down.
 That’s why hard food items will not break up properly (and they’ll clog your drains anyway).

 These should never go into the disposal.
-Basically, if you couldn’t chew it easily with your own teeth, it doesn’t belong in the disposal.
-Hard food items include any of the following, and more.
+Basically, if you can’t chew it easily with your own teeth, it doesn’t belong at your disposal.
+Hard food items include any of the following and more.

 - Fruit pits